 The question is no longer, is there adequate coverage out there for my favorite team?
 Now the question is, with everything out there being said about the Buccaneers, did I miss anything?

-That's why we are bringing you the "Word on the Street" about the Buccaneers on a near-weekly basis during the 2011 season.
-On Friday, we'll recap some of the national coverage about your Bucs that you may have missed, and provide you with the links so you can check it out yourself.
+That's why we are bringing you the "Word on the Street" about the Buccaneers every week during the 2011 season.
+Every Friday, we'll recap some of the national coverage about your Bucs that you may have missed, and provide you with the links so you can check it out yourself.